dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 To do this, we'll use historical data from Yahoo Finance.

 - Pull monthly close prices for the S&P 500 using the Yahoo Finance API
-- Calculate the month-to-month percentage change
+- Calculate the month-to-month percentage changes
 - On each step of your simulation, sample a value from this dataset (with replacement) and use it to adjust the value of the portfolio up or down

 For example, if you sample a month where the market went up 1%, you would increase the value of the portfolio by 1%.
 If you sampled a value of -.5%, you would adjust the value of the portfolio down by .5%.